petermcd1010/heathkit_hero_1_programs/README.md

 * Run `make <program_name>.s19`.
 * Put the robot into download mode by entering `3` `A` on the robot keypad.
 * Run `upload.py --file=<program_name>.s19`.
-* After programs are uploaded, you may need to enter `A` `D` on the robot keypad followed by the program start address, which is found in the `orig` line of the assembly language program listing.
+* After programs are uploaded, you may need to enter `A` `D` on the robot keypad followed by the program start address, which is found in the `org` line of the assembly language program listing.

 Version History